Skip to Main Content

 Accreditations - Visit our Accreditation page to learn more.

 • The Upper Division nursing pathway is our traditional nursing pathway for students who have completed nursing prerequisite courses and university general education requirements.
 This is a full-time, limited-access nursing pathway and is structured sequentially.
 Admission is competitive.
-Admissions are determined on the basis of the availability of sufficient qualified faculty, laboratory and classroom facilities, and clinical teaching resources.
+Cohort size is determined by the basis of the amount of qualified faculty, laboratory and classroom facilities, and clinical teaching resources.
 To view our competitive undergraduate nursing pathway statistics, please click here.

 Criteria for Admission